dnel/BusinessHours/README.md

 # Business Hours

 A Python module that calculates working time between two given datetimes.
-Opening and closing time and the weekend days are configurable.
+Opening and closing time, weekend days and holidays are configurable.

+## Origin

+This was initially a fork of solar345's [BusinessHours](https://pypi.org/project/BusinessHours/) module to add the getminutes() function providing the minute-level resolution I needed.
+It was then easier to make gethours() and getdays() a derivative of this and by then I had rewritten the module leaving only superficial similarities to Solar345's original module.

+This was originally written for Python 2 but works fine on Python 3.

-## Usage
+## Closures
-There are 3 methods available:

-getminutes()

-Returns and integer of the number of working minutes between the two datetimes.

-gethours()

-Returns an integer of the number of full hours worked. calculated from the return of getminutes() divided by 60.
-Aways rounded down, reminder minutes are truncated by the integer conversion, if remainder minutes are required perform a modulus of getminutes().

-getdays()

-Returns an integrer of the number of full days worked calculated from the return of getminutes() divided by the number of available minutes in a working day.
+Non-business days can be added as a list of datetimes or the output from the python-holidays module.

-## Regional holidays
+### Regional holidays
 It optionally supports [python-holidays](https://github.com/vacanza/python-holidays/) to respect free holidays specific to a country or even a region.
 ```
 import holidays
 holidays = holidays.country_holidays('DE', subdiv="BW")